Here is our guide to the best bedroom paint colors for walls & ceiling including a variety of design ideas and pictures.

 Sherwin Williams 6511 Snowdrop, in the relaxing blue direction,

-This is a according to a Travelodge UK study that analyzed 2000 bedrooms to determine which ones where best and worst for good sleep.
+This is according to a Travelodge UK study that analyzed 2000 bedrooms to determine which ones were best and worst for good sleep.

 Best Colors for Small Bedrooms

 Everything about the home is perfect, except the tiny master bedroom.
-Bought anyways because of the to-die for kitchen and bathrooms, but now to deal with feeling cramped every single night.
+I bought it anyways because of the to-die for kitchen and bathrooms, but now to deal with feeling cramped every single night.

-Fear not, there are ways to counteract the feeling of a small bedroom without tearing down any walls or giving up any more space.
-Light colored walls are a small bedroom’s favorite outfit.
+Fear not, there are ways to counteract the feeling of a small floor plan without tearing down any walls or giving up any more space.
+Light-colored walls are a small bedroom’s favorite outfit.
 While people usually wear black to slim down, the same idea (just backwards) is used to make rooms look larger.

 Generally, using a higher sheen will make the room look larger due to it being more reflective.
-Other things one can do to increase the look of the size of the bedroom is painting the trim a lighter color than the walls.
-This is just a little optical illusion that will make the walls appear that they are farther back, when in fact, they are not.
+Another thing one can do to increase the look of the size of the bedroom is to paint the trim a lighter color than the walls.
+This is just a little optical illusion that will make the walls appear that they are farther back when in fact, they are not.

 Recommended Colors for Small Bedroom: